Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Methods

 \subsubsection{Gaussian Probability Distribution Operation}

-In the CHEMPROT dataset, we found that there are a total of 19,460, 11,820 and 16,943 instances in the training set, development set and test set, respectively.
-However, of these instances, only 915, 517 and 811 instances are normal instances, and the others are all overlapping instances.
-These overlapping instances have the same sentence structure, which makes it difficult for existing methods to accurately extract their CPR types.
-Therefore, we introduce the Gaussian probability distribution to enhance the weights of the target entity and its adjacent words, so that the model can learn the local structure of the instance.
+In this study, we introduce the Gaussian probability distribution to enhance the weights of the target entity and its adjacent words, so that the model can learn the local structure of the instance.
 The Gaussian probability density function is:

 the Gaussian cumulative distribution function is:

 the Gaussian probability distribution function is: